phetsims/pendulum-lab/doc/model.md

 energy of m * g * L * (1 - cos(θ)).
 - Thermal energy: total - kinetic - potential.

-The 'step' button will move forward a twentieth of a second (0.05s).
+The 'step' button will move forward 10 milliseconds (0.01s).

 The Period Timer will time one period trace for a selected pendulum.